 253 Intercultural Communication.
 F and S. An examination of the anthropological principles relating to cross-cultural communication.
 This examination requires an extensive comparison of the components of cultural systems and the nature of cultural dynamics.
 The areas of application include government, business, peace corps, development, and mission work, with special emphasis on the last two.
-Special topics include developing an appropriate attitude rearing indigenous cultures and the management of culture shock.
+Special topics include developing an appropriate attitude regarding indigenous cultures and the management of culture shock.
 Mr. D. Wilson.

-302 Urban Sociology and Community Organization.\ F. A descriptive and theoretical analysis of urban society and urban subcommunities.
+302 Urban Sociology and Community Organization.
+A descriptive and theoretical analysis of urban society and urban subcommunities.
 The emphasis is on urban processes and problems and sub-cultures within the city as well as on such contemporary issues as community development and planning.
-Mr. H. Allen.

-304 The Family.\ F. An intensive culturally comparative and historical analysis of the family as an institution.
+Not offered 1991-92.
+304 The Family.
+F and S. An intensive culturally comparative and historical analysis of the family as an institution.
 The contemporary courtship, marriage, and divorce patterns of the American family are also discussed.
 Mr. H. Holstege.

-306 Sociology of Deviance.\ S. An analysis of deviant behavior: its causes, manifestations, prevention, and programs of control.
+306 Sociology of Deviance.
+F. An analysis of deviant behavior: its causes, manifestations, prevention, and programs of control.
 Special attention is given to the role of social norms in generating as well as controlling deviance.
 Emphasis is put on ways in which social structures generate and label deviance.
 Implications are drawn for various institutions, particularly the school and the church.
-Staff.
+Ms. M. Loyd-Paige.

-308 Population and Society.\ F. This introduction to demographic analysis of society includes a consideration of the major demographic theories of population growth and how these contribute to an understanding of population explosion; a review of how the socio-cultural dimension of human society affects major sources of population growth (fertility, mortality, migration, and how variations in these reciprocally affect society); and an analysis of the causes and consequences of population size, distribution, and composition for human society.
+308 Population and Society.
+This introduction to demographic analysis of society includes a consideration of the major demographic theories of population growth and how these contribute to an understanding of population explosion; a review of how the socio-cultural dimension of human society affects major sources of population growth (fertility, mortality, migration, and how variations in these reciprocally affect society); and an analysis of the causes and consequences of population size, distribution, and composition for human society.
 Mr. R. Rice.
+Not offered 1991-92.

-309 Sociology of Education.\ F. A study of education as a social institution and the school as an organization.
+309 Sociology of Education.
+A study of education as a social institution and the school as an organization.
 Emphasis is on discussing the functions of education for society and the effects of society on education and schools.
 The school class as a special system is also analyzed with special consideration given to the role of the teacher.
-Mr. H. Allen.
+Not offered 1991-92.

-310 Social Psychology.\ F and S. Human behavior as a consequence of psychological make-up and socio-cultural environment.
+310 Social Psychology.
+F. Human behavior as a consequence of psychological make-up and socio-cultural environment.
 Attention is given to social interaction as it occurs in small group settings.
 Attention is also given to theoretical frameworks emphasizing self-concept and role playing.
 Students may not receive credit for this course and Psychology 310.
 Mr. G. De Blaey.

-311 Sociology of Religion.\ S. A study of the organizational forms of religion, with special attention being given to the influence and effectiveness of the church in its function as a social institution and to the social influences which have, in turn, affected the church.
+311 Sociology of Religion.
+A study of the organizational forms of religion, with special attention being given to the influence and effectiveness of the church in its function as a social institution and to the social influences which have, in turn, affected the church.
 Mr. W. Smit.

-312 The Sociology of Community.\ A cross- cultural analysis of the changing nature of the community as a human ecological organization and as a structured system of status and power.
+Not offered 1991-92.
+312 The Sociology of Community.
+A cross- cultural analysis of the changing nature of the community as a human ecological organization and as a structured system of status and power.
 Utopian dreams of ideal communities are contrasted with the types of communities actually found in primitive, agrarian, and industrial societies.
-Not offered 1990-91.
+Not offered 1991-92.